 10 Footballers with most individual awards in world football

 Football is all about trophies and awards.
-On both international and club level, teams are in a constant battle for supremacy which is decided by the honours they win.
+On both international and club level, teams are in a constant battle for supremacy which is decided by the honors they win.
 Even though football is a team sport, individual awards still matter.
 Awards like Ballon d'Or and FIFA The Best are still the most prestigious of all.

 Note: The awards considered in this list are the top individual European and FIFA awards.
 They include Ballon d'Or, FIFA World Player of the Year, FIFA The Best, European Golden Shoe/Golden Boot and FIFA Puskas Award.

 Without much ado, let’s take a look at the ten footballers with most individual awards in world football.